leonp/leonp.github.io/blog/thinking/_posts/2012-07-05-polikushka.markdown

 ---
-author: admin
-comments: true
-date: 2012-07-05 08:12:15+00:00
 layout: post
-slug: polikushka
-title: 'Polikushka: Or, the lot of a wicked court servant'
+title: Polikushka &#8211; Or, the lot of a wicked court servant
-wordpress_id: 3049
-categories:
-- Literature
-tags:
-- Kreuzer Sonata
-- Polikushka
-- Tolstoy
+category: thinking
 ---

-**A few stories** tagged onto The Kreuzer Sonata.
-A bit meh, apart from some somewhat socialist visions of the future in Ivan the Fool.
+A few stories tagged onto _The Kreuzer Sonata_.
+A bit meh, apart from some somewhat socialist visions of the future in _Ivan the Fool_.
 Tolstoy imagines modern warfare:

 > But Simeon's intentions reached the ears of the Indian ruler, who prepared to do battle with him.
 In addition to having secured all